-The Company conducted impairment tests to assess recoverability of its property, plant and equipment using discounted cash flows that reflect the Company's current best estimate, at the reporting date, of the expected impacts of the COVID-19 pandemic and the economic conditions for recovery.
+The Company conducted impairment tests to assess recoverability of its property, plant and equipment using discounted cash flows that reflect the Company's current best estimate, at the reporting date, of the expected impacts of the economic conditions for recovery.
 The Company prepared a 5-year cash flow forecast.
-The discount rate used corresponds to the weighted average cost of capital and terminal growth rate as at 31 December 2021 were 8.5% and 2.5% respectively.
-No impairment losses were recognised during the year (2020: BD 819,461).
-An increase in the weighted average cost of capital by 0.5% and reduction in the terminal growth would have impacted the valuation by BD 110,653 and BD 626,049 (2020: BD 2,094,521 and BD 2,623,313) respectively.
+The discount rate used corresponds to the weighted average cost of capital and terminal growth rate as at 31 December 2022 were 7.5% and 2.5% respectively.
+During the year, the Company had a reversal of impairment of BD 471,822 and revaluation gain of BD 1,375,036 (2021: Nil).
+An increase in the weighted average cost of capital by 0.5% and reduction in the terminal growth would have impacted the valuation by BD 564,000 and BD 497,000 (2021: BD 110,653 and BD 626,049) respectively.